Lionheart (1990 film): Development and writing

 Lionheart has its roots in two different projects.
 Van Damme had written an outline for an underground fighting film, called The Wrong Bet.
 Meanwhile, his friend Sheldon Lettich was working on a script about the French Foreign Legion intended for Sylvester Stallone, for whom he had already written Rambo III.
 Van Damme occasionally helped Lettich with French language terms.
 When that film did not get made, it was decided to integrate the legionnaire backstory into The Wrong Bet to flesh out its central character.
 A significant inspiration for the film was 1975's Hard Times, a favorite of both Van Damme and Lettich.
 The Wrong Bet followed a similar template, pairing a somber hero with a shifty yet endearing manager (respectively played by Charles Bronson and James Coburn in the classic film).

 Sunil Shah of Imperial Entertainment, who had already worked with Van Damme on Black Eagle, was sold on the pitch.
 However he was reluctant to hire Lettich, whose WGA membership would entitle to substantial benefits and royalties.
 As Imperial regular Eric Karson was originally slated to direct, screenplay duties were assigned to his friend Stefani Warren, the writer of his previous movie Angel Town.
-Incidentally, the star of Angel Town, Imperial contract player Olivier Gruner, played a former legionnaire in that film and was a former French marine commando in real life.
-Looking to promote their in-house star, Imperial credited him as a military consultant on the upcoming feature.
+Incidentally, Angel Town actor and Imperial contract player Olivier Gruner was a former French marine commando in real life.
+Looking to promote their in-house star, Imperial suggested him as a military advisor on The Wrong Bet, although his contributions were minimal.

 When Warren turned in her first draft, it was deemed too sentimental to be commercially viable by everyone involved, except Karson, her friend and political ally at Imperial.
 At the insistence of Van Damme, Lettich was allowed to step in for a rewrite, and was eventually hired to direct.
 According to Lettich, the only contribution left from Warren's screenplay was the hero's nickname, "Lionheart".
 While her story was too slow-paced, Van Damme still hoped to show a more emotional side in the picture, as he had been hurt by previous criticism of his acting limitations.
 For this reason, he and Lettich decided to eschew the revenge plot common to many martial arts films, and never have the hero find his brother's killers, in order to focus on more uplifting themes.
 The film's budget projections started at a mere $3 million, and went up to $6 million.